networkdavit/networkdavit/README.md

 </h1>
 <hr>
 <pre>
- I'm a self taught Full Stack Developer and Cybersecurity Researcher I'm currently studying in university in the field of Information Systems and Technology Majoring in Development, maintenance and support of the information systems security I’m currently working as a Full Stack Angular/Django developer, as well as doing freelance projects
+ I'm a self taught Penetration Tester and Full Stack Developer
+ Currently working as a Cybersecurity trainer and React/Laravel developer The projects you see on my github are built for the purpose of education, training, or just for fun
 </pre>
 <hr>